xvitaly/mhed/docs/source/using-application.rst

 Editing Hosts file
 ==========================================

-In the first column **IP-address** you must enter a valid IP address (eg. ``127.0.0.1``), and in the second **Hostname**, the hostname (eg. ``localhost``).
+In the first column **IP-address** you must enter a valid IP address (eg. ``127.0.0.1``), in the second **Hostname**, the hostname (eg. ``localhost``), and in the third **Comment** -- optional comment, if necessary.
 Both IPv4 and IPv6 are supported.

 Multiple hostnames are allowed in one entry.
 Use a space as a separator.
 Quotation marks or wildcards are strictly prohibited.
-Commentaries are also forbidden and will be automatically removed.
+Inline commentaries are also forbidden.
+Use a separate column for this.

 To add a new row, just start typing text in the last cell.